susanBuck/notes/05_Laravel/06_Databases.md

 		    purchase_link VARCHAR(255)
 		);

-And here's an example of how you'd create a row in that resulting table:
+And here's an example of how you'd create rows in that resulting table:

 	INSERT INTO books SET
 			title = 'The Great Gatsby',